tochoromero/aurelia-bootstrap/README.md

 * Popover
 * Tabs
 * Tooltip
+* Typeahead

 ###Release Notes
+####0.1.13
+New Typehead component.
+Allow you to have an input with a list of filterable suggestions.
+They can be provided as an array or retrieved asynchronously.
+The documentation is not quite done yet, will update once it is available.

 ####0.1.12
 All the component default values are globally configurable.
 Please check the [documentation](https://tochoromero.github.io/aurelia-bootstrap/#/defaults) for more details.